Anomalous Localization and Mobility Edges in Non-Hermitian Quasicrystals with Disordered Imaginary Gauge Fields: Anomalous localization transitions

-Unlike the Hermitian case, our non-Hermitian AAH model at finite system size can exhibit a topological phase transition in the complex energy plane \cite{WangYSX2025, Xu2022, Longhi2019}.
-To characterize the spectral topology, we employ the winding number $w$, defined as~\cite{Xu2022, Yokomizo2019, Longhi2025PRB}
+Unlike the Hermitian case, our non-Hermitian AAH model can exhibit a spectral topological transition in the complex-energy plane at finite size \cite{WangYSX2025, Xu2022, Longhi2019}.
+To characterize the spectral topology, we introduce the winding number $w$, defined as~\cite{Xu2022, Yokomizo2019, Longhi2025PRB}